AGRINFO AGRINFO logo

 What is changing?

-The evaluation will also consider developments in Mauritania’s fisheries policy and the local fishery sector.
-It will assess the EU fleet’s fishing activities and the impact of its landings on fish processing and trade in Mauritania, as well as the performance of the EU’s support for the sector, with emphasis on its added value for both partners.
+The evaluation assessed the EU fleet’s fishing activities and the impact of its landings on fish processing and trade in Mauritania, along with the performance of the EU’s support for the local fishery sector.
+The evaluation recommends the negotiation of a new implementing protocol with certain improvements:

 Why?